-Best Amazon Echo Show Android Central 2020
+Best Amazon Echo Show 2021: Which smart display should you buy?
+Android Central 2021

-- Best Overall: Echo Show 8
+- Best Amazon Echo Show Overall: Echo Show 8

-- Best Value: Echo Show 5
+- Best Value Amazon Echo Show: Echo Show 5

-Best Overall: Echo Show 8
+Best Amazon Echo Show Overall: Echo Show 8

 The Echo Show 8 continues to build on Amazon's renewed interest in consumer privacy.
 It features a built-in camera shutter and a microphone/camera off button that allows users to physically confirm the device is not watching or listening to them.
 It also keeps the on-screen Privacy Hub controls that the Echo Show 5 introduced.